ProgrammingInsider/Real-Time-Multiplayer-Game/README.md

 - Node.js (v22 or later)
 - npm or yarn

+### Troubleshooting

+#### ❗ Antivirus Blocking Build Tools

+Some antivirus software (e.g. Smadav) may block esbuild, causing errors during the build or startup process.
+**Recommended fix:** Temporarily disable your antivirus if the app fails to start or build.

 ### Environment Variables
 - Create a .env file in the client directory with the following: